threadi/wp-personio-integration-light/doc/hooks.md

 ### `personio_integration_light_status_list`

-*Filter the list of possible states in log table.*
+*Filter the list of possible states in the log table.*

 **Arguments**